 Secondly, you should be going for appealing and worthwhile features.

-Having an adequate and appealing assortment of features can significantly boost consumer trust and perceived quality, almost more than anything else.
+An adequate and appealing assortment of features can significantly boost consumer trust and perceived quality, almost more than anything else.

 Conformity with Specifications